RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 3. You also need to update the startup file.
 Place the `startup_stm32wle5ccux.s` file to this location `\STM32Cube_FW_WL_V1.0.0\Projects\NUCLEO-WL55JC\Applications\LoRaWAN\LoRaWAN_End_Node\STM32CubeIDE\Application\Startup`.
 There is a default startup file in that directory named `startup_stm32wl55jcix.s` and you need to delete that.

-The updated startup folder should be the same, as shown in Figure 19.
+The updated startup folder should be the same, as shown in **Figure 19**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/rak3172_startup_replaced.png"